FaraiCH/todo-app/README.md

 ### Steps
 1. **Create a Docker Compose file**: Create a `docker-compose.yml` file in the root directory of your Laravel project or wherever you prefer.

-2. **Write Docker Compose Configuration**: Here is a basic example of a `docker-compose.yml` file:
+2. **Write Docker Compose Configuration**: Here is the code for the `docker-compose.yml` file:
     ```yaml
     version: "3.9"
     services:
+    apache:
+    image: php:8.2-apache
+    ports:
+   - 8080:80
+   depends_on:
+   - mysql
    mysql:
    image: mariadb:10.8.3
     # Uncomment below when on Mac M1
     # platform: linux/arm64/v8
     command: --default-authentication-plugin=mysql_native_password